-Biden will be plunging into Middle East turmoil on his visit to Israel
+Biden says hospital blast in Gaza ‘appears as though it was done by the other team’ and not Israel

 Their analysis projected that outright condemnation of Israel by Arab leaders would not only be a boon to Hamas but would likely encourage Iran to step up its anti-Israel activity, adding to fears that a regional conflagration might erupt, according to four officials who spoke to The Associated Press on condition of anonymity to discuss internal administration thinking.

-AP writer Matthew Lee in Tel Aviv, Israel, contributed to this report.
+Long reported from Washington.
+AP Diplomatic Writer Matthew Lee in Tel Aviv, Israel, and Associated Press writers Chris Megerian and Will Weissert in Washington contributed to this report.